silshack/spring2016/_posts/exercises/2016-01-26-treasure-hunt-turtles.md

 The `animations.py` file is a **custom module**.
 Custom modules are basically a way of organizing code so it's more managable.
 I `import` the function instead of defining it in `main.py`, getting it out of the way.

+# Get Creative!

+As our first **game sketch**, this assignment offers lots of opportunity to get creative.
+Make sure to pace yourself and run your code often if you're experiementing.
+You can **Duplicate/Make a Copy** of your code on Trinket if you want to experiment without worrying about breaking your assignment.